bit-broker/website/content/en/docs/coordinator/access.md

 ```

 {{% alert color="warning" %}}
-Once the access is deleted the key issued with it will no longer return any results for any of the end-points which form the [Consumer API](/docs/consumer/).
+Once the access is deleted, the key issued with it will no longer return any results for any of the end-points which form the [Consumer API](/docs/consumer/).
 {{% /alert %}}